zabereznikova/docs.de-de/docs/framework/unmanaged-api/diagnostics/ibindingdisplay-getcurrentdisplay-method.md

 ## <a name="parameters"></a>Parameter
  `display`
- [Out, Retval] Ein Zeiger auf ein Safearray, das die Bindungsinformationen für die Anzeige enthält.
+ [out, retval] A pointer to a safearray containing the binding display information.

 ## <a name="remarks"></a>Hinweise
- Die [IBindingDisplay:: InitializeForProcess](../../../../docs/framework/unmanaged-api/diagnostics/ibindingdisplay-initializeforprocess-method.md) Methode muss zuvor erfolgreich ausgeführt, und das Programm von einem Debugger beendet werden muss.
+ The [IBindingDisplay::InitializeForProcess](../../../../docs/framework/unmanaged-api/diagnostics/ibindingdisplay-initializeforprocess-method.md) method must have previously succeeded, and the program must be stopped by a debugger.

- Der Aufrufer muss das zurückgegebene freigeben `SAFEARRAY` Arbeitsspeicher mit ["SafeArrayDestroy"](https://docs.microsoft.com/previous-versions/windows/desktop/api/oleauto/nf-oleauto-safearraydestroy).
+ The caller must deallocate the returned `SAFEARRAY` memory by using [SafeArrayDestroy](https://docs.microsoft.com/previous-versions/windows/desktop/api/oleauto/nf-oleauto-safearraydestroy).

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** BindingDisplay.h

- **Bibliothek:** BindingDisplay.idl
+ **Library:** BindingDisplay.idl

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v20plus](../../../../includes/net-current-v20plus-md.md)]